Careers in Medicine SP.252

 Dr. Liang attended MIT as an undergrad majoring in Course 7 (Biology) and the University of Rochester for medical school where she specialized in dermatology.
 Dr. Liang currently works at Boston Children’s Hospital as the co-director in the Vascular Anomalies Center (VAC).
 Her work involves using laser surgery techniques to remove birthmarks, acne, tumors, and other skin anomalies.

 Nov.
-15 Broad Institute Tour and Panel including a MD, PhD, and MD-PhD
+15 Broad Institute Site Visit: Tour of The Center for the Development of Therapeutics (CDoT) and Panel including a MD, PhD, and MD-PhD

 In Careers in Medicine SP.252, students will have the opportunity to explore careers in medicine and health care through hearing MIT alumni and partners discuss their educational path and career journey.
 The guest speakers represent a diverse array of majors and careers, including physicians, physician-scientists, research scientists, biomedical engineers, bioinformatics analysts, occupational therapists, health system managers, and health economists.
 Through hearing MIT alumni and partners discuss their educational and career path, students can begin exploring their interests and values and see how they can have an impact on patients, both directly and indirectly, all while advancing the field of medicine and healthcare.